TacoContent/tacobot-web/docs/DropdownControl.md

 A reusable multi / single select control with tokenized display, freeform filtering, optional async loading, and accessibility-friendly semantics.

+All configuration can be driven directly from the Handlebars partial via parameters that render to `data-*` attributes.
+The runtime script (`dropdown.js`) reads these to enable features (including automatic async fetching) without extra JS wiring.

 ## Features

 - Debounced async loading with automatic cancellation of stale requests (searchable mode only)